Radu Simion

-Radu Simion (27 February 1940 Ștefan cel Mare, Argeș – 16 February 2015, Drobeta Turnu-Severin) was a virtuoso pan flute player and a Romanian leader of the orchestra.
+Radu Simion (27 February 1940 Ștefan cel Mare, Argeș – 16 February 2015, Bucharest) was a virtuoso pan flute player and a Romanian leader of the orchestra.

 Early life

 Simion was born on 27 February 1940 in Ștefan cel Mare, Argeș.

 Study

 Having a passion for music since it was little, he studied first the accordion by himself.
 When he was 11 gave an exam at "Music Middle School" and got a ten.
 He started studying the dulcimer with Gheorghe Pantazi.
 He travelled in China with a tournament and Radu Simion risked a second year.
 It was a must for him to move to the pan flute class, where he had Fănică Luca as a teacher and he was considered one of the best students of his.
 He was colleague with other famous pan flutes such as: Damian Luca, Gheorghe Zamfir and Constantin Dobre.
 After six months of studying with Fănică Luca, he goes to National Contest of Music Schools where he won the first place.
 The "Flacăra" Magazine dedicated then an article to him.